VerifyVault/VerifyVault/FAQ.md

 Yes, VerifyVault is open source.

 ### What Language is VerifyVault in?
-VerifyVeult is coded in Python
+VerifyVeult is coded in Python.

 ### Is VerifyVault available for Android/iOS?
 No, VerifyVault is only available for WIndows and Linux.